FASD Awareness Month

 Eleven years later, and the Red Shoes Rock campaign is going stronger than ever, providing an important opportunity to elevate the voices of those with FASD and raise awareness that women who are trying for a baby and pregnant should not drink alcohol.

-In the lead up to FASD Awareness Day (9 September) the FASD Hub Australia will join key organisations in Canberra, including Foundation for Alcohol Research and Education (FARE), the National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD) and the National Aboriginal Community Controlled Health Organisation (NACCHO) for a Parliamentary event, in the effort to connect with parliamentarians and highlight the intersection between FASD and criminal justice.
+Each year, the FASD Hub Australia joins key organisations in Canberra, including Foundation for Alcohol Research and Education (FARE), National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD) and the National Aboriginal Community Controlled Health Organisation (NACCHO) for a Parliamentary event, in the effort to connect with parliamentarians and highlight the intersection between FASD and criminal justice.

 With FASD being the leading cause of preventable disability in Australia and an estimated prevalence of approximately 3.64%, equivalent to roughly one child per classroom, there remains much work to be done.